ebd622/k8s-samples/nfs/README.md

 Here you may have an [issue](https://askubuntu.com/questions/525243/why-do-i-get-wrong-fs-type-bad-option-bad-superblock-error)  with mounting.

-To fix you need to install `nfs-common` on every node (master and workers):
+To fix the issue you need to install `nfs-common` on every node (master and workers):

 ```
 sudo apt install nfs-common